Investing Brokerages & Advisors

 • Market data isn't widely available to those without Gold accounts

-What both Fidelity and Robinhood excel at
+What Fidelity and Robinhood have in common

 Whether you're investing with Fidelity or Robinhood, you won't have to worry about trading commissions on stocks and ETFs.
 Additionally, neither brokerage requires a minimum balance to open an account.
 You can also start trading fractional shares with both Fidelity and Robinhood with as little as $1.